-Instead, the key is to understand your financial goals and attitude towards risk before making your choice, which could be to save, invest or both.
+Instead, the key is to understand your financial goals, your risk appetite and your time horizon, before making your choice, which could be to save, invest or both.

-In simple terms, savings are most suited for people who want certainty and low risk, while investing is best for those who can lock their money away for longer periods and are comfortable with balancing potentially better returns than on savings with the risk of losing some of their capital.
+Savings are most suited for people who want certainty and low risk, while investing is best for those who are comfortable with balancing potentially better returns (than on savings) with the risk of losing some of their capital.

 "For assets that are expected to be used in the near future (the next three years or so), having safety and liquidity is likely best.
 This could be a savings account, money market, U.S. Treasuries, CDs or something of that nature," Michael Powers, financial planner at Manuka Financial, told Kiplinger.
 "For assets that have a long-term expected time horizon, more risk through investing may be appropriate to try and earn a higher rate of return for potential growth and to keep pace with inflation."

 What is a savings account and how to find the best deals

 A savings account is a pot of money you pay into that pays you interest, which typically comes your way monthly.

 If the savings rate is fixed, then you know what you will get back, though some accounts offer variable rates, which can move up or down, often in line with movement in the official Federal Reserve rate.

 To find the best CD rates, you can use our tool, in partnership with Bankrate.